RationalAsh/biorobotics-lab-nus/content/authors/chan-yon-sin/_index.md

 user_groups:
 - Research Fellows
 ---
 Dr. Yon Sin Chan received the Ph.D. degree in Mechanical Engineering from Monash University Malaysia in 2023.
 He is currently a Research Fellow in the Biorobotics Laboratory.
-He is working on the investigation of exoskeletons on oil palm harvesting.
+He is working on the adoption of wearable devices to investigate various human movements such as gait, lifting and oil palm harvesting.